subangstrom/superAngle/README.md

 Live acquisition time will vary with dwell time setting.
 It must be read from raw data or EDS software.
 It is not the total time of data acquisition in experimental.

+### 5. Complex Sample Geometry
+Run through script based matlab file SuperAngle_script_specimen_geometry_*.m to calculate.
+The setting is similar to the standard script version with additional info about the 3D specimen object input and location of the probe with this model.
+Demo files are provided for example.
+GUI version is under construction.
+Matlab 2016a and later version is needed.

+To make a model, please run main_convert_CAD2MAT_*.m in /3D_model_build folder to load model from stl format to Matlab.
+Then, run main_model_build_*.m to build final dual-models for SuperAngle calculation.
+Detailed comments of usage can be found in these demo files.

 ## Citation Reference

 The authors request that any published work or images created using SuperAngle include the following reference:

 W. Xu, J.H.
 Dycus, X. Sang, J.M.
-Lebeau, A Numerical Model for Multiple Detector Energy Dispersive X-ray Spectroscopy in the Transmission Electron Microscope", Ultramicroscopy, 2016, 164 (2016) 51-61.
+Lebeau, A Numerical Model for Multiple Detector Energy Dispersive X-ray Spectroscopy in the Transmission Electron Microscope, Ultramicroscopy, 2016, 164 (2016) 51-61.

+W. Xu, J.H.
+Dycus, J.M.
+Lebeau, Numerical modeling of specimen geometry for quantitative energy dispersive X-ray spectroscopy, Ultramicroscopy, 2017, accepted. (arXiv:1708.04565)